jonahp123/comp3005a3/README.md

 A Java application for managing student records in a PostgreSQL database with CRUD operations.

 ## Setup
+1. Clone reposity by opening a vscode terminal, navigating to desired location and executing git clone https://github.com/jonahp123/comp3005a3.git

-1. Create PostgreSQL database `A3` and run:
+2. Create PostgreSQL database via pgadmin with the name `A3` and run (via query tool):

 CREATE TABLE students(
     student_id SERIAL PRIMARY KEY,